WHAT IS A CONVECTION OVEN (AND HOW TO USE ONE FOR COOKING & BAKING)

 True convection, sometimes called European convection, features a third heating element usually placed near or behind the fan.
 This takes the fan from simply creating better airflow within the oven, to actively blowing hot air into the mix.
 The additional heat source contributes to temperature consistency and can help cook some dishes faster.
 Brands all have their own unique name for this kind of convection oven but look for an indication of a third heating element to determine if it offers true convection.

 When shopping KitchenAid® ovens, look for ranges and wall ovens with Even-Heat™ True Convection.
 This is a true convection system featuring a unique bow-tie design with a heating element and fan.
 Compared to traditional baking cycles, this combination promotes better circulation and air flow throughout the entire oven, providing more consistent temperatures.
-Convection cooking options can even be found on select KitchenAid® countertop ovens and microwaves for incredible cooking results in a smaller footprint.
+Convection cooking options can even be found on select KitchenAid® countertop ovens and microwaves for incredible cooking results in a smaller footprint in comparison to a range.
+Countertop ovens have many other benefits besides space saving and cook similarly to their bigger oven cousins.

 Some convection systems, including Even-Heat™ True Convection from KitchenAid, are optional settings that activate the fan, exhaust, and third heating element.
 This gives you the flexibility to create with a regular oven or convection oven setup.